 If the tenancy is in your name only, you can ask for your partner to become a joint tenant although, if you are not married, you will have to show that you have been together for at least 12 months.

 If you are a joint tenant and your relationship ends, we will only be able to create a tenancy in the name of one partner if both of you agree to this, or if the court orders that your home should be transferred as part of a divorce settlement.
-If you wish to apply for a joint tenancy, please write to us with your request, use the downloadable form or fill in the on-line form.
+If you wish to apply for a joint tenancy, please write to us with your request or use the downloadable form.

 The right of assignment